PaarthB/Interview-Practice---Software-Engineering-Internships/README.md

 - Check if Binary tree is valid sum tree (HARD)
 - Create BST from pre-order and in-order traversal strings (HARD).
 - Convert Max/Min Heap to BST.
 (HARD)
+- Check if BST is subtree of another BST

 ## Most important Stack Questions:
 - Implement a queue using 2 stacks